Arthur Bienenstock

-Arthur Bienenstock (born 1935) is professor emeritus of Photon Science at Stanford University.
+Arthur Bienenstock (born 1935) is a professor emeritus of Photon Science at Stanford University.
 He is also a member of the National Science Board.

 He received his B.S. in 1955 and M.S. in 1957 from the Polytechnic Institute of Brooklyn, and a Ph.D. in 1962 from Harvard University.
 He was the former director of the Stanford Synchrotron Radiation Lightsource from 1978 to 1998.

-He was Vice Provost and Dean of Research at Stanford University from 2003 until 2006.
+He was vice provost and dean of research at Stanford University from 2003 until 2006.

 He is a former president of the American Physical Society, serving in that role in 2008, and was a recipient of the 2018 AAAS Philip Hauge Abelson Prize.